 - They allow for the room to completely air out before using it again.

-it is generally accepted that ionizers do not create anywhere near the ozone that a ozone generator does and most do not create a harmful level of ozone.
+It is generally accepted that ionizers do not create anywhere near the ozone that an ozone generator does and most do not create a harmful level of ozone.